wp-plugins/custom-post-permalinks/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.0.2 =
+* If you wish to use categories in your permalink, you must upgrade, as that bug was fixed in this version.

 = 1.0.1 =
 * Restricted plugin to non-hierarchical post types (it doesn't work so well with hierarchical types)